Rules for importers and exporters of crude oil, hydrocarbon oils and gas, pumps, valves, compressors, turbines, subsea equipment and pipelines.

 It explains the duty rates applied to hydrocarbon oils and which hydrocarbon oils are eligible for excise duty relief.
 It also gives information on bans and restrictions particular to this sector.

-Find commodity codes and other measures applying to imports and exports by accessing the online UK Trade Tariff tool
+Find commodity codes and other measures applying to imports and exports on the UK Trade Tariff.

 Overview of the sector

 The oil, gas, refining and petrochemical industries generally fall into either the upstream or downstream category.

 This relates to obtaining crude oil and gas from natural resources and includes the:

 - exploration of potential new oil and gas reserves using seismic and geophysical surveys and prospective drilling

 - development of oil or gas fields, including constructing the wellhead and production facilities

 This relates to processing crude oil into products that your business can market.
 It includes: